-Guest: Michael Paulson, a theater reporter for The New York Times.
+Guest: Shane Goldmacher, a national political correspondent for The New York Times.

 For more information on today’s episode, visit nytimes.com/thedaily.
 Transcripts of each episode will be made available by the next workday.